This is the first part of a series exploring Live Discernment, heavily inspired by and a part of Live Theory.

 What makes a mathematical artefact a false positive?

-When is the use of a mathematical truth put into question/ When is a mathematical truth put into question?
+When is the use of a mathematical truth put into question?
 Notice here that we are not questioning the validity of a mathematical truth but rather its relevance.
-One answer is the case where the assumptions that were used to apply that mathematical artefact don’t hold up in the real world, or they don’t match observations of the phenomena they are representing.
+One answer is the case where the assumptions used to apply that mathematical artefact don’t hold up in the real world, or don’t match observations of the phenomena they represent.
 For instance, when a mathematical representation of a concept space says something about a concept that isn’t part of the concept.

 Stockholm Syndrome in Mathematics